-Puri, in Odisha state, along the coast of the Bay of Bengal, is well known for its picturesque beaches, the Jagannath temple and the famous Rath Yatra.
+Puri, in Odisha state, along the coast of the Bay of Bengal, is well known for its picturesque beaches, the Jagannath Temple and the famous Rath Yatra.
 It is the gateway to Konark, home to the famous Sun Temple.
 Puri, Konark, and Bhubaneshwar form the Golden Triangle of Odisha.
 The city is famous amongst all age groups- the seniors have a religious connection with it as it is one of the Char Dhams or abodes of Gods, viz., Badrinath, Dwarka, Rameshwaram, and Puri.
 Youngsters and family crowds flock to its beaches for water sports and some fun in the sea.
-So, for most families, it is a sought-after destination for a mix of spirituality, leisure, cultural heritage and shopping.
+So, for most people, it is a sought-after destination for a mix of spirituality, leisure, cultural heritage and shopping.
 Read on to know how we went about exploring Puri.

 Arriving in Puri